millergd/aws-job-scheduler/README.md

 ## Deployment

-You can deploy this stack in one of two ways:

-Click here OR clone this repository and run the following command on a console with AWS permissions.
+Clone this repository and run the following command on a console with AWS permissions.
 ```bash
 make test
 ```

+Note: you must have the AWS cli installed on your machine and configured with credentials

 ## Requirements
 Items in the job table must be entered in the following form: